meeb/gateaux/README.md

 Stores enums.
 Internally stored as an integer that maps to a specified value.
 Required
 arguments:

-* `members=tuple` A mandatory tuple of tuples of values for the enum.
+* `members=tuple` A mandatory tuple of tuples of values for the Enum.

 Example: